 The folks in Barcelona and Copenhagen seem to be in the same boat but they're fighting back.
 Barcelona statistics seem to show that about 60% of the tourist lodgings in that city are now short term AirBnb/VRBO, etc as opposed to what most reasonable folks think of when they think of the word “hotel.”
 In parts of Barcelona the same issues are arising: rising rents, impossible to raise a family with the rising prices, too many tourists looking for authenticity, rogue hotels all over the place with local residents quickly being displaced.
 Last year many Barcelona citizens took to the streets over this issue.
 Copenhagen has had it with tourists taking over their city as well, and the Danes have sensibly forbidden the sale of seacoast vacation cottages to foreigners.
 Both cities feel like their residents are being over run and run out by tourists.
 In one article on Barcelona someone being interviewed spoke of the “theme park” atmosphere, a statement that can be heard on any stoop in New Orleans (or for that matter, seen as a Krewe du Vieux theme).

 In a conversation last week someone visiting, and thoroughly enjoying themselves glad to say, said they'd LOVE to buy a place down here “for when they come to visit.”
 It was a shame because I'd enjoyed our conversation until that point, then out of my mouth came, “Well, we've got a lot of that here.
 Empty units that are only actually lived in 6 weeks out of the year tops.”
 Sensing that my mood had darkened a bit, she said, “I'd rent it out when I wasn't here so it wouldn't be EMPTY” <---said very defensively.
 “To a local who needs a place to live?
 So what, you'd cable ahead and let them know when you were going to grace us with a visit and they could go, I dunno, camping til you leave?”
 (Yeah.
 I know.
 Rude.
 Further, she didn't pick up on my use of the arcane “cable” as apparently she hadn't seen enough old movies filled with wealthy folks who cable.
 Whatever.
 I was sort of sorry.
 Until . . .)
 “No. Of course not.
 I'd short term rent it so I could guarantee that it would be vacant when I came to visit.
 I'd NEVER put a local out of a place to live!” <---This said still defensively but brightly as though I was accusing her of being a horridly insensitive landlord, which naturally she wouldn't be.
 “I see,” I said, “so you'd just permanently put the local out of a place to live.”
 She stared at me like I had three heads.
 It had clearly never occurred to her that this was the actual reality.
 I bought her a drink to smooth the waters but later realized I had only fed the beast with my charm, manners and a change of topic. (“So, how about that Trump!???!”)
 I thought later that maybe we need to become ruder.
 A friend, knowing I carry on about this a lot, sent me a link.
 (This LINK)I followed her directions about clicking and unclicking and was shocked but a tad vindicated.
 I put in the zipcode box 70117, then moved the map so that most of the French Quarter, Marigny, St. Roch, Bywater and the Lower 9 neighborhoods were visible.
 I was especially looking in the three areas I'd previously lived.
 I clicked “Sublets” and unclicked the others.
-Took a screenshot.
+Took a screenshot.---said>

 I then reversed it, leaving the zipcode field the same, I clicked “Full Lease” and unclicked the others.
 Took another screenshot.
 Then heard a loud OH MY GOD come out of my mouth.
 Take a look.